Skip advert

 Hyundai designed the latest Kona to be electric first and foremost, instead of adapting a combustion-engined car, like it did with the first-generation Kona.
 This is most evident inside, where the Kona Electric feels more spacious, airier and far better at storing odds and ends – all without feeling too cluttered.

 It’s noticeably more premium too, with less of the shiny, scratchy hard plastics you’d find in Hyundais from just a few years ago.
-Everything you look at or touch frequently is now soft and feels like it will stand up to years of abuse.
+Everything you look at or touch frequently is now soft and although there are a few harder plastics, these feel like they will stand up to years of abuse.
 While it certainly errs on the side of being conservative, there are also some splashes of metallic trim to lift the ambience.

 Infotainment and navigation

 Much of the Kona Electric’s interior styling hangs off the twin 12.3-inch screens that stretch out from behind the steering wheel and perch above the centre console.
+When combined with the interior’s soft but bright colours, they give the Kona a light and contemporary look.
 Unlike many rivals, though, fans of physical buttons and switches will feel encouraged that Hyundai has kept knobs for key functions like climate control.

 Advertisement - Article continues below